publications

 DOI · Altmetric · Website

-Selected Publications: Summary and Impact
+Selected Publications: Questions and Contributions

 1) How digital media drive affective polarization through partisan sorting (PNAS, 2022)